CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamCertificateRequest.md

 HasPrivateKeySpec returns a boolean if a field has been set.

+### SetPrivateKeySpecNil

+`func (o *IamCertificateRequest) SetPrivateKeySpecNil(b bool)`

+ SetPrivateKeySpecNil sets the value for PrivateKeySpec to be an explicit nil

+### UnsetPrivateKeySpec
+`func (o *IamCertificateRequest) UnsetPrivateKeySpec()`

+UnsetPrivateKeySpec ensures that no value is present for PrivateKeySpec, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)